Jerry20000730/ECE550/README.md

 #### Project checkpoint 2 - README link [here](Project2/README.md)

 Brief: second checkpoint is to improve the design of the previously designed ALU to support more functionality, including bitwise AND and bitwise OR, Logical Left Shift and Arithmetic Right Shift.

+#### Project checkpoint 3 - README line [here](Project3/README.md)

+Brief: third checkpoint is to design and simulate a register file, including 2 read ports, one write ports and 32 registers.